pkimes/sigclust2/README.md

 The resulting plot shows significant nodes and splits in red, as well as the corresponding p-values.
 Nodes which were not tested, as described earlier, are marked in either green or teal (blue).

+Additionally, diagnostic plots to evaluate the assumptions of the testing procedure can be produced using `diagnostics()`.

 Other testing and plotting parameters and examples can be found in the following two sections.